RodrigoPerkovitsch/RPG-Assistant/README.md

 # RPG-Assistant
-This system is be thinking to bem a generalist RPG Assistant
+this system is being thought of as an RPG assistant